Audio Quality Requirements

 Moderate distortion or creative tinkering is okay.
 However, please remember that many buyers will modify the sound of the audio after purchase and will therefore desire a high-quality, minimally manipulated file to work with.

-Sound effects can be as short as 1 second.
+Sound effects can be as short as half a second.
 Music files should ideally be under 10 minutes in length.

 File size limit is 1GB, however 100mb size for music file is acceptable.

-All files should be prepared as 16bit, 44.1khz WAV, AIFF or 320 kbps MP3s.
-If your audio file is in a different format, please convert it to .WAV, .AIFF or .MP3 before uploading.
+If your audio file is in a different format, please convert it to .WAV or .AIFF before uploading.
 Another option is to export it natively from your audio editing program as a high-quality WAV.
 You want to avoid compression as much as you can, so always export as close to native quality as possible.

 Please check your files before uploading to make sure they are broadcast ready.